glowkeeper/Provenator/README.md

 **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, by Steve Huckle and Martin White, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
 That paper is going to be published in December, 2017, in a special issue on fake news for Mary Anne Liebert's [Big Data](http://www.liebertpub.com/big).

-If you would like to contribute, perhaps by helping with [further work](#1), then please email s dot huckle at sussex dot ac dot uk.
+If you would like to contribute, perhaps by helping with [future work](#1), then please email s dot huckle at sussex dot ac dot uk.

 ## Demo